wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-choreo-insights.md

    secretName: <secret-name>
 ```

-4. Open the `values.yaml` file, and add the above configuration to the gatewayRuntime section under dp.
-Your values.yaml file should have a structure as follows.
+4. Open the `values.yaml` file, and add the above configuration to the `gatewayRuntime` section under `dp`.
+Your values.yaml file should have a structure as follows:

 ```yaml
 wso2:
   ...